degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes.md

   #t
   ```

+* Exercise: find another soundness bug reported in the issues for the Typed Racket project on GitHub.

 # What Next?

 * There are several Racket libraries that still need explicit type-annotations added to them, e.g. [How do to Design Programs](https://github.com/lexi-lambda/racket-2htdp-typed).